 Stop 1: Eminonu Ferry Terminal

-Before getting the tickets, we stopped to get some breakfast, consisting of simit and coffee & tea.
+Before getting the tickets, I stopped to get some breakfast, consisting of simit and coffee & tea.
 Simit is a very popular breakfast food sold all over the city, it is sort of combination of a pretzel and a bagel.
 One of the most famous simit spots is called Simit Sarayi.

 The ride took about 20 minutes.